Technology

 Hex Node specs →

-Layer 04 · Dual-Chain Detail
+Layer 04 · Two-Chain Detail

 Cardano for archival custody.
 Base for execution.